Skip to content

 Model

-In abap2UI5, there are two ways to exchange data with the frontend.
+In abap2UI5, there are two ways to share data between your ABAP code and the UI5 frontend.

 One-Way Binding

-method sends data to the frontend and connects it to the view:
+Use one-way binding to show data on the frontend without allowing edits.
+The client->_bind method sends data to the frontend and binds it to the view:

 CLASS z2ui5_cl_app_hello_world DEFINITION PUBLIC.